Frequently Used Installer Configurations

 type: ClusterIP

-Supposed you wanted to remove all the labels.
-Then in the PATCH.yaml, you would put the following:
+Suppose you wanted to remove all the labels.
+You would put the following in PATCH.yaml

 apiVersion: v1